US STOCKS-Wall St extends bounce-back; S&P above key levels

 favoring advancers.

-and 1 new low; the Nasdaq Composite was recording 43 new highs
+low; the Nasdaq Composite was recording 40 new highs and 25 new

 (Reporting by Yasmeen Abutaleb; Editing by Nick Zieminski)